 "It is time to join together and recognise the strength of uniting in our differences.
-For us to be fully operational, in Defence Force terms, we need to understand each other and the importance of our culture and tradition integrated into the Commonwealth Defence Force culture and tradition."
-InTOP: Keynote speaker and Navy veteran Uncle Marsat Ketchell.
+For us to be fully operational, in Defence Force terms, we need to understand each other and the importance of our culture and tradition integrated into the Commonwealth Defence Force

+TOP: Keynote speaker and Navy veteran Uncle Marsat Ketchell.